gilles-leblanc/RandomNameGenerator/README.md

 This is a program to generate random fantasy/sci-fi names.
-To do, you must first parse an input file.
+To do so, you must first parse an input file.

-For an example of an input file, you go check /media/greek_myth_sample.
+For an example of an input file, you can go check /media/greek_myth_sample.
 Your file must start and end with a space and all names must be space-delimited.

 A simple script, fix_sample.rb, is provided which will attempt to fix a sample file to convert it to a format more in line with what is expected by this program.